NCEAS/eml/docs/eml-semantic-annotation-primer.md

 annotation must have its subject specifically identified with a `references` attribute that points to the subject's id.
 The group of annotations must be placed TO DO< WHERE IN DOC?

 Example 4 contains 3 different annotations.

 In the first, the subject is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
-It's semantic statement can be read as "the dataTable with the id 'CDR-biodiv-table' is about grassland biome(s)".
-And the annotation components are analagous to Examples 2 above, again referencing terms in [IAO](#iao) and [ENVO](#envo).
+Its annotation components are analogous to Example 2 above, again referencing terms in [IAO](#iao) and [ENVO](#envo).
+The semantic statement can be read as

+-  "the dataTable with the `id` 'CDR-biodiv-table' is about grassland biome(s)".

-The second and third annotations both have an individual their subjects -- the `creator` element that has the id "adam.shepherd".
+The second and third annotations both have an individual as their subjects -- the `creator` element that has the `id` "adam.shepherd".

 Respectively, their semantic statements can be read as